-Tailored Brands, Inc. (the “Company”) makes the following disclosures pursuant to the California Transparency in Supply Chains Act.
+Tailored Brands, Inc. and its subsidiaries (collectively, the “Company”) makes the following disclosures pursuant to the California Transparency in Supply Chains Act.
 The Company is strongly committed to maintaining high standards in supply chain management.
 We are pleased to provide the following summary description of our efforts to responsibly manage our supply chains.

 - The Company engages a third party consultant (currently a company called Underwriters Laboratories Inc.) to help ensure the safety, quality and socially responsible manufacture of the Company’s direct sourced products at factories that manufacture the final direct sourced products, and major mills that manufacture fabric based on the Company’s purchase orders (collectively “Direct Suppliers”).
 Moreover, senior members of the Company’s Merchandise, Corporate Compliance and Legal departments meet periodically to verify and evaluate the Company’s product supply chain and address the risks of human trafficking and slavery.

 - The Company arranges for audits of its Direct Suppliers for, among other things, the purpose of evaluating the Direct Suppliers’ compliance with the Company’s standards and business practices guidelines as well as applicable laws related to human trafficking and slavery, as defined by the laws in the country in which the Direct Supplier is located.
 The periodic audits are independent and both announced and unannounced.

 - The Company requires each direct supplier to certify that materials incorporated into the product which it supplies to the Company comply with the laws regarding slavery and human trafficking of the country or countries in which the supplier is doing business.